 The biggest US exported consumer product by value are refined petroleum oils.
-America’s 4 other leading consumer exports are petroleum gases, cars, automotive parts or accessories, and phone devices including smartphones.
+America’s 4 other leading consumer exports are petroleum gases, cars, automotive parts or accessories, and gold.

 Here are the main international customers for

-Based on the above lists, Mexico appears to be America’s number one customer given that it is the leading international purchaser for 3 of the 5 most valuable consumer products exported from the US.
+Based on the above lists, Mexico appears to be America’s number one customer given that it is the leading international purchaser for 3 of the 5 most valuable consumer products exported from the United States of America.